 Peter graduated in May of 2016 from Pennsylvania State University with a B.S. in Biochemistry and Molecular Biology (Molecular and Cellular Biology option) and a Minor in Kinesiology.
 He is also an alumnus of Phillips Academy Andover (Class of 2012).
 He is a former competitive hockey player and, while he no longer plays competitively, his longtime involvement in sports has driven his interest in research fields such as nutrition and strength and conditioning.

 Peter currently works as a private performance enhancement coach and consultant for several collegiate and professional athletes in baseball, hockey, gymnastics, and golf, as well as a few general fitness clients.
 He also assists the University of Massachusetts Amherst Football Strength and Conditioning Staff with coaching, data collection, research, and program design.
 He has previously served as a Strength and Conditioning Intern at Cressey Sports Performance in Hudson, MA, a Strength and Conditioning Intern and Research Assistant with the Pennsylvania State University Men’s Ice Hockey Team, and a Strength and Conditioning Intern at NIKE SPARQ-affiliated Athletic Evolution in Woburn, MA.
 His writing has been featured on the Postural Restoration website, Mike Reinold’s website, and Eric Cressey’s “Strength and Conditioning Stuff You Should Read” series.
-Among the athletes Peter has worked with personally are baseball players at the collegiate level (Hendrix College, NCAA Division III) and professional level (St. Louis Cardinals, MLB), ice hockey players at the collegiate level (Bowdoin College, NCAA Division III; Hamilton College, NCAA Division III; Middlebury College, NCAA Division III; Williams College, NCAA Division III; Boston College, NCAA Division I) and the junior level (Junior Bruins, USPHL Premier and Elite Divisions), gymnasts at the collegiate level (Arkansas University, NCAA Division I), and lacrosse players at the collegiate level (Brown University, NCAA Division I).
+Among the athletes Peter has worked with personally are baseball players at the collegiate level (Hendrix College, NCAA Division III) and professional level (St. Louis Cardinals, MLB), ice hockey players at the collegiate level (Bowdoin College, NCAA Division III; Hamilton College, NCAA Division III; Middlebury College, NCAA Division III; Williams College, NCAA Division III; Boston College, NCAA Division I) and the junior level (Junior Bruins, USPHL Premier and Elite Divisions), gymnasts at the collegiate level (Arkansas University, NCAA Division I), and lacrosse players at the professional (Denver Outlaws, MLL) and collegiate levels (Brown University, NCAA Division I).

 Peter is also active in research.
 He currently works as a graduate assistant in Dr. Ned Debold’s Muscle Biophysics Laboratory in the University of Massachusetts Amherst’s Kinesiology Department, which focuses on the causes of muscular fatigue at the biochemical level.
 He previously served as a research assistant in the lab of Dr. Robert Beelman of the Pennsylvania State University Food Science Department, where he aided in investigating the roles of Vitamin D, selenium, glutathione, and L-ergothioneine in health and athletic performance, as well as developing novel methods to increase delivery of these compounds via nutrition and supplementation.
 He is currently the principal investigator for a study related to Dr. Beelman’s work that is intended to test the ergogenic properties of the antioxidants glutathione and L-ergothioneine in a rodent model.